thirdweb-dev/ai/PUBLISHING.md

    - Commits these changes to the repository
    - Creates Git tags for both packages

-3. **Publishing**
+3. **Building and Publishing**
+   - Builds thirdweb-ai package
+   - In dry run: uploads artifacts
-   - Builds and publishes thirdweb-ai to PyPI
+   - In real release: publishes to PyPI
-   - Waits for successful completion
+   - Builds thirdweb-mcp package
+   - In dry run: uploads artifacts
-   - Builds and publishes thirdweb-mcp to PyPI
+   - In real release: publishes to PyPI
-   - Creates a GitHub release with release notes
+   - Creates a GitHub release with release notes (real release only)

 ## Versioning